 GeneCards Summary for B4GALT1 Gene

 B4GALT1 (Beta-1,4-Galactosyltransferase 1) is a Protein Coding gene.
 Diseases associated with B4GALT1 include congenital disorder of glycosylation, type iid and progeria.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are Galactose metabolism and Keratan sulfate/keratin metabolism.
 GO annotations related to this gene include protein homodimerization activity and cytoskeletal protein binding.
 An important paralog of this gene is B4GALT7.

 UniProtKB/Swiss-Prot for B4GALT1 Gene

 The Golgi complex form catalyzes the production of lactose in the lactating mammary gland and could also be responsible for the synthesis of complex-type N-linked oligosaccharides in many glycoproteins as well as the carbohydrate moieties of glycolipids.